 The NHS approach to neighbourhood health has been set out through The 10 Year Health Plan for England (published July 2025) commits explicitly to creating a neighbourhood health service, with care organised around local populations rather than institutions, and a shift away from hospital-centred models towards prevention and community-based support.

-This direction is operationalised through NHS England’s Neighbourhood Health Guidelines 2025/26, which describe neighbourhood-level multidisciplinary teams, population health management, and more proactive, coordinated care for people at highest risk.
+You can better understand the initial intentions behind neighbourhood health through NHS England’s Neighbourhood Health Guidelines 2025/26, which describe neighbourhood-level multidisciplinary teams, population health management, and more proactive, coordinated care for people at highest risk.
 These plans position neighbourhood health primarily as a service delivery reform, focused on reducing avoidable demand, improving outcomes, and managing pressure within the health system.

 The Local Authority Approach To Neighbourhood Health: Key Planning Documents.